Congruence Relations for B\"uchi Automata: Preliminaries

 Intuitively, for a saturated FDFW $\F$, a UP-word $w$ is accepted by $\F$ if and only if all normalized decompositions $(u, v)$ of $w$ are accepted by $\F$.
-From a saturated FDFW $\F$, one can construct an equivalent NBW $\A$ that recognizes $\upword{\F}$ in polynomial time. \begin{lemma}[Polynomial Equivalent Translation from FDFWs to NBWs~\cite{li2017novel,AngluinBF18}] Let $\F = (\M, \setnocond{\N_{q}})$ be a saturated FDFW with $n$ states.
-Then, one can construct an NBW $\A$ with $\bigO(n^3)$ states such that $\upword{\F} = \upword{\lang{\A}}$. \end{lemma} We note, however, that an FDFW that is \emph{not} saturated does not necessarily recognize an $\omega$-regular language according to \cite{li2017novel}, let alone permit an equivalent translation to NBWs.
+From a saturated FDFW $\F$, one can construct an equivalent NBW $\A$ that recognizes $\upword{\F}$ in polynomial time. \begin{lemma}[Polynomial Translation from FDFWs to NBWs~\cite{li2017novel,AngluinBF18}] Let $\F = (\M, \setnocond{\N_{q}})$ be a saturated FDFW with $n$ states.
+Then, one can construct an NBW $\A$ with $\bigO(n^3)$ states such that $\upword{\F} = \upword{\lang{\A}}$. \end{lemma} Note that an FDFW that is \emph{not} saturated does not necessarily recognize an $\omega$-regular language (cf.~\cite{li2017novel}), let alone permit an equivalent translation to NBWs.

 In the remainder of the paper, we fix an NBW $\A = (\states, \inits, \trans, \acc)$, unless explicitly stated otherwise, where $\A$ has $n$ states, i.e., $n = \size{\states }$.
 We call a state in an FDFW a \emph{macrostate} to distinguish it from states of $\A$.